-The provisions of IFRS 9 concerning the classification and measurement of the financial assets establish the following categories: (i) financial assets measured at amortised cost; (ii) financial assets measured at fair value with the effects recognised in the other comprehensive income (hereinafter also referred to as OCI); (iii) financial assets measured at fair value with the effects recognised in the effects recognised in the income statement.
+The provisions of IFRS 9 concerning the classification and measurement of the financial assets establish the following categories: (i) financial assets measured at amortised cost; (ii) financial assets measured at fair value with the effects recognised in the other comprehensive income (hereinafter also referred to as OCI); (iii) financial assets measured at fair value with the effects recognised in the income statement.

 The classification of a financial asset representing a debt instrument depends on the characteristics of the cash flows coming from the financial asset and from the business model adopted.
-In particular, the financial assets that generate contractual cash flows representing only payments of capital and interest are measured at amortised cost if held with the aim of collecting the contractual cash flows (so-called hold to collect business model); otherwise, they are measured at fair value with the effects recognised in the OCI (hereinafter also referred to as FVTOCI) if the business model includes the possibility to carry out transfers before the financial instrument matures (so-called hold to collect and sell business model).
+In particular, the financial assets that generate contractual cash flows representing only payments of capital and interest are measured at amortised cost if held with the aim of collecting the contractual cash flows (so-called hold to collect business model); otherwise, they are measured at fair meet the definition of derivative; (iii) the hybrid instrument as a whole is not measured at FVTPL.